-The program supports the creation, production and presentation of art work; professional development; and community arts engagement initiatives that benefit communities in northern Ontario.
-There are four categories:
+The program supports the creation, production and presentation of artwork; professional development; and community-engaged arts initiatives that benefit communities in northern Ontario.
+The program has four categories:

 The program’s priorities are to:

 - foster the development and growth of the arts in northern Ontario

 - recognize and value the distinctive nature of the arts produced in Ontario’s northern regions

 - support northern Ontario artists at any stage in their professional careers, recognizing that creating, producing and promoting their work is essential to the artistic diversity and regional representation of Ontario

 - support projects that include fees paid to artists who live in northern Ontario